ljpengelen/markdown-to-pdf/examples/cv.md

 GlobalCollect was a global payment-service provider that is now part of Ingenico Group's Ingenico ePayments.
 Ingenico ePayments offers a platform for online payment processing.

-In a team of 10 to 20 software developers, Luc worked as a back-end developer on a portal that simplifies the boarding process for new merchants.
+In a team of about 10 software developers, Luc worked as a back-end developer on a portal that simplifies the boarding process for new merchants.

 Java, Java EE, WebLogic, Maven, and JUnit.
 {: .technologies}